configcat/docs/website/docs/advanced/code-references/github-action.md

 ---

 This section describes how to use ConfigCat's <a target="_blank" href="https://github.com/marketplace/actions/configcat-scan-repository">GitHub Action</a>
-to scan your source code for feature flag and setting usages and upload the found code references to ConfigCat.
+to automatically scan your source code for feature flag and setting usages and upload the found code references to ConfigCat.
+You can find more information about GitHub Actions <a target="_blank" href="https://github.com/features/actions">here</a>.

 ## Setup
 1. Create a new <a target="_blank" href="https://app.configcat.com/my-account/public-api-credentials">ConfigCat Management API credential</a> and store its values in your repository's <a target="_blank" href="https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository">GitHub Secrets</a> with the following names: `CONFIGCAT_API_USER`, `CONFIGCAT_API_PASS`.